In the University of Findlay’s College of Business, you will “learn by doing” through the University’s emphasis on experiential learning.

 Center for Student Life and College of Business Building

-The new Center for Student Life and College of Business Building will be open and ready to use for the 2017-18 academic year.
-This building will be utilized by all colleges of the University for students to learn, network and engage.
-Click here to watch the live construction feed.
+The new Center for Student Life and College of Business Building opened in the fall of 2017.
+This building is utilized by all colleges of the University for students to learn, network and engage.
+The second-floor houses all College of Business classrooms, learning spaces and conference rooms, faculty offices and more.
+Click here to read about the opening of the new building!

 Business Program Highlights